Chair-for-Security-Engineering/Write-Write/README.md

 For the **evsets** program, libtea is optional and can be used to verify the results.

-The `lib` folder contains a copy of the Libtea repository.
-Feel free to install it from here or from the official repo.
+The `libtea` submodule contains the Libtea repository.

 ## Minimal Example (Demo)
 The code for the minimal example is located in `src/minimal_example`.
 To build the program, simply run